If you’re looking for the best acoustic guitars for beginners, read on…

 So, here’s the situation: you want to straight away play an acoustic guitar.
 At the same time, you are not sure if you are really that committed in playing.
 Soon, you may or may not continue playing.
 If this perfectly describes that situation that you are in right now, then the Jasmine S35 suits you well.

-The Jasmine S35 features a laminated spruce top, laminated nato back and sides, rosewood fingerboard and bridges, nato neck, and comes in smooth satin finish.
+The Jasmine S35 features a laminated top spruce, laminated nato back and sides, rosewood bridge, nato neck, and comes in smooth satin finish.

 This acoustic guitar may not be made from the same solid spruce top, and other choice wood materials as the previous ones from above, but with extreme proper care and maintenance, like most other acoustic guitars for beginners, the Jasmine S35 is sure to stay with you.

 When played right out the box, it sounds great.
 With a proper setup, this can even compete against much more expensive guitars.

 Value for Money

 With a guitar this cheap of a price, you can never go wrong with buying the Jasmine S35 acoustic guitar.
 Any beginner acoustic guitar player would find this guitar great for its price.
 For its materials, build, craftsmanship, and sound, I think that this is probably the cheapest in the best acoustic guitars for beginners list.

 - Amazing beginner guitar.